Neutrogena Aerosol Spray

-According to the lawsuit, there is “no safe level of benzene” exposure, meaning the defendant’s products are unsuitable for human use and could even endanger users’ health.
+According to the lawsuit, the defendant’s products are unsuitable for human use and could even endanger users’ health as there is “no safe level of benzene” exposure.

-The case seeks a court order requiring that the defendants stop selling the allegedly affected products and issue a recall if necessary, among other corrective actions.
-The lawsuit also looks to give people who purchased the Neutrogena sunscreens their money back.
+The case aims to obtain a court order requiring the defendants to cease selling the allegedly affected products and take corrective actions, including issuing a recall if deemed necessary.
+Furthermore, the lawsuit intends to provide refunds to individuals who purchased the Neutrogena sunscreens.

 The recalled sunscreens are: